PF1 Wolfshead Hybrid Class Archetype: Scrapper

 This fulfills my extra content stretch goal from the FaceFunding campaign I ran in Nov/Dec of last year, so if you want more wolfshead content, you should join my Patreon and let me know!

-Posted on January 4, 2021, in Game Design, Pathfinder Development and tagged FaceFunding, Game Design, gaming, Geekery, Hybrid Classes, Pathfinder, PC Options, Wolfshead.
+Posted on January 4, 2021, in Game Design, Pathfinder Development and tagged FaceFunding, Game Design, gaming, Geekery, Hybrid Classes, Pathfinder First Edition, PC Options, Wolfshead.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.